williamjuan027/angular-animations-explorer/README.md

 [![styled with prettier](https://img.shields.io/badge/styled_with-prettier-ff69b4.svg?style=for-the-badge)](https://github.com/prettier/prettier)
 [![social](https://img.shields.io/twitter/follow/williamjuan27?color=%23249FEC&label=follow%20me&logo=twitter&style=for-the-badge)](https://twitter.com/williamjuan27)

-Animations can be both fun and frustrating to build, and I came to realize that there are a lot of different ways to choose from when it comes to implementing an animation.
-This makes building out animations really flexible, but at the same time could also be overwhelming given the number of options.

 This project is a demo for "In-Depth guide into animations in Angular" on indepth.dev, with the goal of providing a live version of all the methods covered in the article that you could explore and play around with.

 It is broken down into different sections the same way the article is, so you should expect every section in the article that has an example also has the live version on the demo application.
 Some of the demo might have the same animation written in different ways.
-This is done intentionally to showcase how the different ways are reflected both visually on the UI and how the browser interprets the code
+This is done intentionally to showcase how the different ways are reflected both visually on the UI and how the browser interprets the code.

 Check out the site here: http://williamjuan027.github.io/angular-animations-explorer/